 Once you've selected an image or a graphic, let's now make it a PowerPoint slide background.
 Start off by selecting the slide that you want to add a background image to.

-Now, you need to insert the image into the slide.
-You can either paste it from your clipboard, or go to the Insert menu and browse to where the image is saved on your device.
+Now, insert the image into the slide.
+Either paste it from your clipboard or go to the Insert menu and browse to where the image is saved on your device.

-Now, you need to resize and reposition the image so that it covers the entire slide.
+Now, resize and reposition the image so that it covers the entire slide.
 Grab the corner of the image (white circle on the corner) and click and drag to increase the size so that it covers the slide.